Al-B-code/backend_chatroom/README.md

 ## 5.2.
 Extensions 💪
 - [X] Allow users to react to a message
 - [X] Allows chatrooms to be deleted
+- [X] Allows a user to be soft deleted

 ## 6. API Routes
 |       Request  | Path |Description                          |